 By: Sonaike Peter

-In a candid reflection on campus life, Biola Funwonton, a hearing impaired final-year student of Special Education, speaks about the pervasive inequality faced by students with disabilities.
+In a candid reflection on campus life, Biola Funwonton, a hearing-impaired final-year student of Special Education, spoke about the pervasive inequality faced by students with disabilities.

-Lamenting over the glaring disparities in access to essential resources and opportunities, Bimbo highlighted lack of adequate facilities to academic success, and the daunting process he goes through in securing a residential accommodation in his hall of residence.
+Lamenting the glaring disparities in access to essential resources and opportunities, Biola highlighted the lack of adequate facilities, which hinder academic success, and the daunting process of securing residential accommodations in his hall of residence.

-His frustration occasioned by the slow pace of promised improvement of the welfare of special students on campus over the past four years is palpable, and has caused a sense of disillusionment in the expectation of a long promised support system.
+His frustration, fueled by the slow pace of promised improvements to the welfare of special students on campus over the past four years, is palpable.
+This has led to a deep-seated sense of disillusionment, as the long-promised support system remains elusive.

 “They haven’t cared about people with disabilities for a long time, and I doubt they’ll start caring now,” Biola expressed in an interview with IndyPress.